bobmagicii/vscode-dashboard/README.md

 # Dashboard for VS Code

-Adds the ability to create and organize projects into a dashboard for easy launching.
-Supports both local directories and Remote Development connections.
+Adds the ability to create and organize projects into a dashboard for quick launching.
+Supports both local directories and Remote Development connections and I am pretty confident thusfar that it does *not* need to be installed on remote hosts to function.

 * Download: [link to vscode marketplace after release]
 * Report Issues: https://github.com/bobmagicii/vscode-dashboard